Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy.Tests/Test.Certificates/about.md

-﻿The values present in test_pem_value, test_pem_key are from an expired test environment.
+The values present in test_pem_value, test_pem_key are from an expired test environment.

 The value present in test_public-key-only_pem is locally generated and from a self-signed cert.
 Generation steps: